awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-events-rule-runcommandtarget.md

 <a name="aws-properties-events-rule-runcommandtarget-description"></a>The `RunCommandTarget` property type specifies information about the Amazon EC2 instances that the Run Command is sent to\.
 A `RunCommandTarget` block can include only one key, but the key can specify multiple values\.

-<a name="aws-properties-events-rule-runcommandtarget-inheritance"></a> The `RunCommandTargets` property of the [CloudWatch Events Rule RunCommandParameters](aws-properties-events-rule-runcommandparameters.md) property type contains a list of `RunCommandTarget` property types\.
+<a name="aws-properties-events-rule-runcommandtarget-inheritance"></a> The `RunCommandTargets` property of the [RunCommandParameters](aws-properties-events-rule-runcommandparameters.md) property type contains a list of `RunCommandTarget` property types\.

 ## Syntax<a name="aws-properties-events-rule-runcommandtarget-syntax"></a>